“James, he may have committed a crime against you. Luckily, you can say that you don’t want to follow it up. Tell me that now!”

 “I don’t know!
 Too comfortable?”

-That moment the tent flapped open.
+At that moment, the tent flapped open.
 Me and Caroline gave a gasp and the look of shock on our faces must have been an incredible sight.

 “Eh…” said Fabula, who looked uncertain what sight he was beholding.
 “Have you read the news?”